Home Bio Pricing Contact

 The photos on the left below show an old upright piano that is in extremely poor condition.
 Those on the right are of a newer, cleaner instrument.
 I will be happy to come and inspect a piano for you but you may be able to inspect the piano yourself with the aid of these photos.
 If you see signs of water damage, rust or exposure to high humidity or excessive dryness it might not be a good idea to accept that free piano or to purchase it, however low the price may be.

-If you would like my complete inspection and assessment please give me a call at 513-604-9889 or fill out my contact form.
+If you would like my complete inspection and assessment please give me a call at 513-604-9889 or fill out my contact form (Above).

 Rust on bass strings Clean, rust-free bass strings